The Server Edition agent for Cloud Companion can be installed using the steps in this guide.

 The agent doesn't require any port configuration, though must be able to contact the internet (at minimum TCP 443).
 If your network has restrictions on outbound connections, then exceptions must be configured to allow the agent to connect.

-The agent installation will require administrative permissions and a service account for Windows Server 2016 and above.
+The agent installation will require administrative permissions and a service account.

 Service Account Requirements